Yash-005/Adaptive-Traffic-Light-System/README.md

-Certainly!
-Here's a suggested README file for your project:

----

 # Adaptive Traffic Light System

 The Adaptive Traffic Light System is a project designed to optimize traffic flow at intersections by dynamically adjusting traffic signal timings based on real-time traffic conditions.
 This system utilizes computer vision techniques for vehicle detection and tracking to gather data on traffic volume and flow.